wistia/publish-branch-to-npm/README.md

 ### dry_run

-As of `npm@6`, does everything publish would do except actually publishing to the registry.
+Does everything publish would do except actually publishing to the registry.
 Reports the details of what would have been published, see [npm publish docs](https://docs.npmjs.com/cli/v7/commands/npm-publish). `dry_run` is optional and defaults to `false`.

 ### commit_hash